sakethsusarla/fixed-height-web-app/README.md

 Style matters.
 To visualize what we've done so far, add the following styles,

 > **Note:** Basing on the stylesheet format you've chosen during the initial setup, your stylesheet extension could change.
-If you went with the defaults, you would end up with a _style.css_ and an _app.component.css_ file.
+If you had chosen to go with the defaults, you would end up with a _style.css_ and an _app.component.css_ file.

 - styles.scss